GENERAL ASSEMBLY OF NORTH CAROLINA

 Sec.
 2. Section 7.1 of Chapter 605, Session Laws of 1987, reads as rewritten:

-four members of the Board of Education for the Public Schools of
+appoint four members of the Board of Education for the Public Schools of

-Robeson County, two for four-year terms beginning July 1, 1990, and two for two-year
+Robeson County, two for four-year terms beginning July 1, 1990, and two for

-General Assembly shall appoint two members of the Board of
+thereafter, the General Assembly shall appoint two members of the Board of

 Education for the Public Schools of Robeson County for four-year terms.
-Effective July 1,
+Effective

 Sec.
 3. Effective July 1, 1992, Section 9 of Chapter 605, Session Laws of 1987, reads as rewritten:

-Public Schools of Robeson County shall be filled by the remaining members of
+the Public Schools of Robeson County shall be filled by the remaining members

-under Section 7.1 of this act the appointee shall serve until the
+Assembly under Section 7.1 of this act the appointee shall serve until the

-remainder of the unexpired term or until the General Assembly fills the vacancy, whichever
+remainder of the unexpired term or until the General Assembly fills the

 Sec.
 4. Section 5.1 of Chapter 605, Session Laws of 1987 reads as rewritten: